assertjohn/file-tree-generator/README.md

 # File Tree Export - README

 **File Tree Export** is a simple yet powerful VSCode extension that allows you to **generate an ASCII file tree** from your selected files and folders in your workspace.
-Instead of merging file contents into one long text block, the extension produces a clean, hierarchical diagram that clearly shows your project's structure in a format optimized for AI ingestion and easy sharing.
+The extension produces a clean, hierarchical diagram that clearly shows your project's structure in a format optimized for AI ingestion and easy sharing.

 ![Screenshot](./media/screenshot.png)